Finding The Right Adventure Photographer

 Could you see yourself chatting around a campfire with them?

 Another thing to keep in mind is their experience level in the outdoors--and how it reflects your day.
-In my opinion, it isn’t all too important whether they have worked in a given location before.
-Sometimes I find my most creative self on new trails and scouting new locations.
+In our opinion, it isn’t all too important whether they have worked in a given location before.
+Sometimes we find our most creative selves on new trails and scouting new locations.
 However, it is important that they have experience interacting with Park Staff, are knowledgeable about park rules and regulations, and that they have the appropriate gear to be prepared for less predictable weather.
-I used to live within Grand Teton National Park, where I hiked (or got out on Jackson Lake) every weekend.
+We used to live within Grand Teton National Park, where we hiked (or got out on Jackson Lake) every weekend.
 You don’t need to hire Bear Grylls, but you want to look for someone who:

 Has frequent experience on trails or in the outdoors